 On July 1, 2014 the Group, along with two other Mass.
 Municipal Joint Purchase Groups, entered into a new reinsurance pooling arrangement, the Massachusetts Municipal Reinsurance Arrangement Series of Sentinel Indemnity, LLC (MMRA).
 This is the first Massachusetts municipal reinsurance pooling arrangement.
 The policy year is July 1st through June 30th.
 All participants share the same rates for coverage of claims exceeding \$300,000.
 There is no Aggregating Specific Deductible.
 If claims experience is below projections, participants are dividend eligible on a collective and proportional basis.
 Participating governmental entities have agreed to participate for a minimum of three years.
-During the year ending on June 30, 2016, the Group maintained a deposit of \$1,282,659 and paid \$1,889,001 for premiums, operating expenses, and reserves.
-For the year ended June 30, 2015, the Group maintained a deposit of \$759,566 to MMRA, and paid \$2,157,926 for reinsurance premiums, operating expenses, and reserves.
+During the year ending on June 30, 2017, the Group maintained a deposit of \$528,210 and paid \$1,949,667 for premiums, operating expenses, and reserves.
+For the year ended June 30, 2016, the Group maintained a deposit of \$1,282,659, and paid \$1,889,001 for reinsurance premiums, operating expenses, and reserves.